Understanding (and Getting the Most Out Of) Merchant Integrations

 Integrated Merchant Solutions

 If you’re actively managing your merchant account, chances are you’ve come across integrations.
 There’s also a good chance you have a couple of them already implemented.
 Integrations are added features that increase efficiency in your processing or billing software.
 Although confusing at times, integrations give you back time and money while simultaneously removing the risks associated with humans doing the tasks themselves.
+Raymond Siffel, CEO and Managing Partner at Calibr Merchant Solutions shares a similar view on the benefits of integrated merchant solutions, which he outlined during an integrations deep-dive with Evolve Payment: “Companies can save money by reducing the ‘soft costs’ associated with payment processing.
+Employees that are dedicated to reconciliation, for example, can be reallocated to a different role in your finance and accounting departments.”

 There shouldn’t be any downsides to integrations since, if properly managed, they can be tailored to your company’s needs.
 Some processors and merchant service providers offer integrations in an a-la-carte fashion, while others bake the integrations into the software.
 Regardless, it’s essential to know what you’re paying for and how to get the most out of it.
 Before diving into how integrations can help you, as well as the actions you can take to get the most out of them, let’s explore the benefits of integrations in its most basic form—payment processing.